 hallmark.
 A few items made in the 1940s to 1950s might have the STERLING stamp,

-most notably, those made by Bell Traders during that time period.
+most notably, those made by Bell Trading Post during that time period.
 Pieces made

 in the 1950s and 1960s and later often have the STERLING indication.